baskarmib/DotNetOpenSourceDays/README.md

 Any topics related to .Net Open Source Ecosystem be it .Net based Open Source Libraries or Frameworks.
 I will leave it to your imagination but it should be Open Source and .Net based.

-Tentative Date of Event will be in April 2020 between 8.30 AM US EST to 6.00 PM US PST.
+Tentative Date of Event is Friday April-17-2020 between 8.30 AM US EST to 6.00 PM US PST.

 Newbie speakers are welcome to contribute as well.
 We encourage participants from all .Net User Groups to apply.